 The exact causes of acne aren’t known, but we do understand the mechanisms behind how it produces spots.

 It all starts in your sebaceous glands.
 These little glands are found in the dermis (the second layer of your skin) and produce sebum, or natural oil.
-Its job is to help moisturize and protect your skin.
+Its job is to help moisturise and protect your skin.

 Sebaceous glands are closely linked to your hair follicles; in fact, if you look at a diagram of a follicle, you will see that the sebaceous gland is almost a little offshoot to one side.